Deeparkrish/Tech-Blog/README.md

 </p>

  ## Description
-  A app that uses the latest technologies(MySQL2, Express, Sequelize) to build the back end for an e-commerce site.
+  A app that provides a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.This app is deployed on Heroku.

   ## Table of Contents
   * [Description](#description)